nullbleed/pun/README.md

 -----
 ```
 Usage: pun [OPTIONS]
-    -h      Show this help message
+    -h ; --help             Show this help message
+    -c ; --config CONFIG    Use config file CONFIG
     -p                      Force to use pacman
     -d                      Send no mail
     -v                      Force output of updates list

 If package-query is installed, it will be used by default.
-Force pacman use with the -p switch.
+Force use of pacman with the -p switch (no aur).
 ```

 Install